mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 *(Archive issue: The conclusion of this talk seems to be missing.)*

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/a-b-and-c-worlds" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/a-b-and-c-worlds" target="_blank">Listen to this talk</a>
 </p>